ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 ```
 ## Environment variables {#environment-variables}

-There is also an option to specify several environment variables instead of passing command line arguments.
+Alternatively, there is an option to specify several environment variables instead of passing command-line arguments or using [config files](#config-files).

 For an explanation which options take precedence, please invoke `ydbops --help`.